 Smyrna today (Izmir Turkey) is a seaport located about 40 miles north of Ephesus.
 It was the second most prosperous city in Asia Minor.
 Its harbor was one of the greatest of the Roman world.
 The harbor stood at the end of a great road coming through the Hermus Valley.

 Smyrna was a free city and did not pay taxes to the Roman Empire.
 It was a place where Roman judges held court.
 It was, as Ephesus, a center for the imperial cult.
 They dedicated a temple to Tiberius, Livia, and the senate (A.D.
 29).
 They also dedicated a temple to dea Roma (“the goddess Rome”) in the second century B.C.

 Smyrna portrayed itself as the most beautiful city of Asia Minor.
 It sat at the head of the gulf on hills sloping down to the sea.
 Its streets were wide and paved.
 The famed Golden Street ran the city’s entire length from the harbor to the Acropolis on Mount Pagos.
 Temples lined this street from the harbor beginning with a Greek temple to the goddess Cybele.
 Farther, there was the splendid temple to Apollo.
-Still beyond, sat the temples to Aesculapius (the god of healing) and the temple to the goddess Aphrodite.
+Still beyond that sat the temples to Aesculapius (the god of healing) and the temple to the goddess Aphrodite.
 The monument to Homer stood on this street as well.
 Smyrna was the birthplace of Homer.
 Positioned at the end of the street was the Acropolis on Mount Pagos, the imposing temple to Zeus.

 Much of the life of Smyrna revolved around athletics, theatre, and religion.
 There were a great gymnasium and stadium in the city.
 The largest Greek theatre in the Roman world [20,000 seating] sat on the slopes of Mount Pagos.

 The church at Smyrna faced severe persecution because of Jewish slander.
 John calls them the “synagogue of Satan.”